viruslobster/aldons-crossing-rust/README.md

 ## Implementation

-The game is split into into a backend and a front end.
+The game is split into into a backend and a front end (although both run on the client).
 The backend implements the core game while the frontend renders the game and implements the various dialogs in the game.

 ### Backend